Visitor # 74588 since 28.AUG.2001

 Basic electrical troubleshooting follows this same logic.

-So, assume you test and find the one of the rear key switch inputs is not reaching the relay.
+So to take the above generic testing strategy and apply it to the rear window circuit.
+Assume you test and find that one of the rear key switch inputs is not reaching the relay module.
 If that is the case, the problem is likely in the switch or in the wiring and connectors between the relay and switch.
 So the next "logical" place to break the circuit apart is the connector inside the door where the key switch connects to the wiring harness.
-Remove the cover panel on the door, pull the connector apart and test the contacts with an ohm meter or gtest light.
+Remove the cover panel on the door, pull the connector apart and test the contacts with an ohm meter or test light.
 You are looking for the test light to come on or the ohm meter to read something near 0 ohms when the respective contact closes.
 Lets assume this time, you measure good contact closures at the switch.
 In this case, you can now eliminate the switch (and also the relay from above).
 So all that is left is the wiring and connectors.
 Try probing the connector to wire harness connections to see if they are intact.
 Then look for chafed or broken sections of wire.
 If all else fails, you could always run a new wire in parallel to the harness and see if that fixes the problem.

 A final issue that is somewhat common is the situation where the motor operates but "runs out of steam" towards the top and fails to fully close the window without help.
 Assuming there is no mechanical binding and that all the moving parts are well lubed (including the rubber where the glass slides - use silicone spray), then a simple voltage check will help isolate the cause of the problem.
 Attach some wires to the motor terminals (it makes no difference how they are connected) and hook a volt meter to the wires.
 Then run the motor down and up.
 Note the voltage reading when the window is moving normally.
 Then note the voltage when the window (and motor) "stalls".